 Q: Do you feel Mr. Esch is fair in relying on the allegations made in a personal injury lawsuit against Island Commuter Service in Bellingham to claim Arrow failed to provide adequate service even on an isolated occasion 16 years ago?

 A: Absolutely not.
 In fact, those allegations don’t tell the whole story.
 That an incident occurred is highly unfortunate.
-However, that incident was more than 16 years ago and the fact it resulted of thein a personal injury lawsuit which was settled without fines or any fault attribution to any party is hardly evidence of any failure or refusal to provide regulated service by Arrow.
+However, that incident was more than 16 years ago and the fact it resulted in a personal injury lawsuit which was settled without fines or any fault attribution to any party is hardly evidence of any failure or refusal to provide regulated service by Arrow.
 Rather than selecting a random passenger ferry service in the San Juan Islands for a chartered vessel as Island Commuter II is portrayed by Mr. Esch, Arrow was quite familiar with the vessel it selected, “Island Commuter II,” which is why we chose that vessel.
 Actually, both the Captain and Deckhand were also launch crew employees of Arrow who both understood how to safely operate a launch vessel.
 Mr. Esch’s portrayal of Arrow as somehow unavailable to provide launch service and simply calling in a random boat operator to assist on the spot is completely false.
 Arrow well anticipated the surge in demand for service in 2000 and took appropriate actions to ensure its customers would be serviced in full compliance with WUTC regulations.

 Q: Has Arrow ever caused a customer vessel to be delayed?